iamvetle/Blogg/PROGRESS.md

 ## General

 - [ ] Ta code snippets som du bruker med **Vue Test Utils**, og i **Postman** og legg dem systematisk på Notion
-- [ ] Documentere ordentlig alle sidene og composables
+- [~ jobber med det] Documentere ordentlig alle sidene og composables
 - [ ] Expand the registration form to include more information options
 - [ ] Fix the emit between new post and editorcard when it comes to border color and such
 - [ ] fix the connection bettwen the search composables and the related components, integrate more, properly
 - [ ] Rydde opp i alle composables
-- [ ] Dele opp stores
+- [x] Dele opp stores
 - [ ] Find a workaround for **the problem that all of the fetching is happening from the client side**
   - [ ] split the onMounted hooks for ones reqairing auth, and the ones not requiring it
     - But all require it..